Support Us Button Widget

 Curbside pickup

-The City of Lakeland will collect and recycle your tree for you.
+The City of Lakeland will collect your tree for you.
 All you have to do is bring it to the curb for your neighborhood’s usual pick-up day.
 To make sure it gets properly processed, you’ll need to remove the tinsel, garland, tree stand, and ornaments before bringing it out.

 Natural feeders